Pertevniyal Sultan: Last years

 When Murad V ascended the throne after the deposition of Abdulaziz, he appointed his mother Şevkefza Kadın's reported chief ally, Damat Nuri Pasha, as Lord Pasha, after which Şevkefza and Damat were to have confiscated all the gold coins and jewelry hidden away by Pertevniyal in the harem of Dolmabahçe Palace.
 The sealed apartments of Pertevniyal were opened and from them eight chests of gold and four chests of debentures were removed.
 Eight porters were needed to lift each one of the chests with gold.
 It was said these eight chests contained 5,120 okkas of gold.

 Midhat Pasha and the other ministers presumed that the former monarch's mother was one of those behind Hasan Bey's rebellion.
 So they transferred her to Topkapı Palace and cut off all her communication with the outside.
 Pertevniyal spent three full months moaning and wailing in the veritable prison of her rooms in Topkapı.
 A few times she sent word to Şevkefza, hoping that she would help put an end to her anguish, but Şevkefza was always afraid of anything that could stir up trouble.

 Sultan Abdul Hamid II had loved Pertevniyal since he was a little boy.
 He was more devoted to her than to Perestu Kadın, who had raised him, and so as soon as he became Sultan his mind turned to the days of torment that Pertevniyal had passed in Topkapı Palace.
 He sent men to move her and her entourage to one of the villas in Ortaköy, thereby delighting her and repairing the injustice done her.
-He would visit her everyday until the day she died.
+He visited her every day until the day she died.

 Pertevniyal was despondent after the death of her son.
 Her only pleasure and distraction lay in passing time by training young and lovely children (including Müşfika Kadın, later the eighth wife of Abdul Hamid II), gathering them about her and finding consolation in the things they did and their sweet behaviour.
 Pertevniyal Sultan had another habit between the dusk and the night time prayer.
 She would prostrate herself in worship, weeping loudly as she cried out, "I forgive everything, only I seek justice for the blood of my son!"
 Afterwards in her room she would have the Quran recited and then have the children say "Amen".

 Death

-Pertevniyal Sultan died on 26 January 1884 at the age of seventy four in the Ortaköy Palace, Istanbul, and was buried at the Pertevniyal Valide Sultan Mosque in Aksaray, Istanbul.
+Pertevniyal Sultan died on 5 February 1883 at the age of seventy in the Ortaköy Palace, Istanbul, and was buried at the Pertevniyal Valide Sultan Mosque in Aksaray, Istanbul.

 Issue

-Together with Mahmud, Pertevniyal had one son:
+Together with Mahmud, Pertevniyal had at least one son: